 - Mercy Rewarded: The outcome of the game, and the dialogue towards the player, is more positive if you do not use lethal force.
 Ignore this, and the game will repeatedly and mercilessly chastise you.

-- However, you can't gain any experience points just by sparing enemies.
-You need to kill or at the very least damage them if you want to level up.
+- However, you can't gain EXP just by sparing enemies.
+You need to kill them if you want to level up.
+(In the demo you can spare injured monsters for EXP, but Word of God is that the full game will change this.)

-- Particularly, a Pacifist Run will not only net you a more positive ending but add an additional scene to the ending screen that foreshadows the existence of two future characters.
+- Particularly, a Pacifist Run will not only net you a more positive ending but also reward you with bonus dialog on the credits screen.

-- Mood Whiplash: The opening battle with Flowey goes from sickeningly cutsey to absolutely terrifying in the span of a few seconds.
+- The first encounter with Flowey goes from sickeningly cutsey to absolutely terrifying in the span of a few seconds.

 - The ending to the demo is also much darker than the silly, tongue-in-cheek atmosphere of the rest of the game up to that point.

-- Multiple Endings: Depending on your actions in game, this will change, including if you spared or killed Toriel (and also how you killed her), if you killed every enemy, and if you've played the game more than once.
-This also changes the final page of the instruction manual, depending on your ending.
+- Multiple Endings: Depending on your actions in game, this will change — including how many enemies you've slain, whether you killed or spared the boss, and even whether you've restarted more than once.
+The final page of the instruction manual also changes depending on the ending.

 - Mythology Gag: The track "Fallen Down" was one of Toby Fox's contributions to I Miss You, an album of tracks made with EarthBound's soundfont back in 2011-2012.